OpenBioML/chemnlp/docs/CONTRIBUTING.md

 The `<EOI>` token indicates the splitting position for the benchmarking export, i.e., everything before it will be written to the `input` field and everything afterwards to the `output` field.
 Without `<EOI>` everything will be in the `text` field.
 In the current setup, you can switch with the `benchmarking_templates` flag of the [`TemplateSampler` class](https://github.com/OpenBioML/chemnlp/blob/text_sampling/text_sampling/text_sampling.py#L104) between text templates with and without `<EOI>`.

-The filename scheme uses the split information for the export, i.e., `train.jsonl`, `test.jsonl`, etc., and if no split information is available this column will be set to `full` and exported to `full.jsonl`.
+The filename scheme uses the split information for the export, i.e., `train.jsonl`, `test.jsonl`, etc., and if no split information is available this will be set to `full` and exported to `full.jsonl`.
 With `<EOI>` the filename ends with `_benchmark.jsonl` instead of `.jsonl`.

 Have a look at the [`meta.yaml` file](https://github.com/OpenBioML/chemnlp/blob/text_sampling/data/ames_mutagenicity/meta.yaml) to see the corresponding structure there.

 In case you run into issues (or think you don't have enough compute or storage), please let us know.
 Also, in some cases `csv` might not be the best format.
 If you think that `csv` is not suitable for your dataset, let us know.

 For now, you do not need to upload the transformed datasets anywhere.
-We will collect the URLs of the raw data in `meta.yaml` and the code to produce curated data in `transform.py` and then run in this on dedicated infrastructure.
+We will collect the URLs of the raw data in the `meta.yaml` files and the code to produce the curated data in `transform.py` and then run in this on dedicated infrastructure.

 ### How will the datasets be used?